thenormalsquid/bstree/c/readme.md

 This is an attempt at that other thing.

+## Building

+The usual autotools shenanigans, I can't ever remember which order these need to run:

+* aclocal
+* automake
+* autoheader
+* autoconf
+* ./configure

+Also, read the INSTALL document.

 ## TODO

 * Run astyle on all the source, headers and tests.